theocrithary/Terraform-PowerFlex-4.5-on-AWS/README.md

 ## Step 7: Install the SDC client on a Linux host

 ### Ubuntu
-- Confirm kernel version and if required, change the kernel to a generic kernel such as 5.15.0-107-generic
+- Check if kernel version is an AWS kernel such as 6.5.0-1017-aws or a generic kernel such as 5.15.0-107-generic

 ```
 uname -r
 ```